zanejgr/yabe/README.md

-# yabe
+# Yet Another Bot for Embeds

-yet another bot for embeds
+I wanted to make an embed bot for Discord